What Is The Best Bass Fishing Rod And More!...

 The action also helps in the motion of the lure in certain circumstances…

 Throwing a jerk bait might be better suited on a fast action rod rather than a medium action tip.

 So now that we have covered some of the “basics” of rods, it is time to get into the nitty-gritty of technique-specific rods.

-There are so many different technique-specific rods in the bait-casting type, there could almost write an entire chapter on all of them.
+I have used so many rods over the years and it is my personal experience here are so many different technique-specific rods that you could use… and… there could almost write an entire chapter on all of them.